objectionary/news.eolang.org/_posts/2022/12/2022-12-22-object-moving.md

 Here, `^` (after the colon) is the name of the attribute to be bound to `b`.
 The `x` object created will have `^` bound to `b`.

-Interesting to mention that now, with the help of this new object adoption mechanism, instead of this:
+It is interesting to mention that now, with the help of this new object adoption mechanism, instead of this:

 ```